The Lost World: Jurassic Park: Production

-Pre-production

-After the release of the novel, Jurassic Park in 1990, Michael Crichton was pressured by fans for a sequel.
+After the release of the novel Jurassic Park in 1990, author Michael Crichton was pressured by fans for a sequel.
 Having never written one, he initially refused.
-While shooting the novel's film adaptation, director Steven Spielberg believed that if a sequel were made, it would involve the retrieval of the canister that contained dinosaur DNA lost during the events of the first film.
-Talk of a sequel film began after the 1993 release of Jurassic Park, which was a financial success.
-Spielberg held discussions with David Koepp and Crichton, who wrote the previous film, to talk about possible ideas for a sequel.
+While shooting the novel's 1993 film adaptation, director Steven Spielberg believed that if a sequel film were made, it would involve the retrieval of a canister that contained dinosaur DNA lost during the events of the first film.
+Talk of a sequel began after the release of the first film, which was a financial success.
+Spielberg held discussions with David Koepp and Crichton, who both wrote the previous film, to talk about possible ideas for a sequel.
 The production schedule for a second Jurassic Park film was dependent on whether Crichton would write a sequel to the first novel.

-In March 1994, Crichton said there would probably be a sequel to both the novel and film, saying he had a story idea for another novel, which would then be adapted into a film.
+In March 1994, Crichton said he had a story idea for another book, which would then be adapted into a film.
 At the time, Spielberg had not committed to directing the new novel's film adaptation, as he planned to take a year off from directing.
-In March 1995, Crichton said that he was nearly finished writing the sequel, scheduled for release later that year, although he declined to specify its title or plot.
-At the time of this announcement, Spielberg had signed on to produce the film adaptation, with filming to begin in summer 1996 for release in 1997.
+In March 1995, Crichton was nearly finished writing the second novel, scheduled for release later that year.
+Spielberg had signed on to produce the film adaptation, with filming to begin in 1996 for release the following year.
 Spielberg was busy with his new DreamWorks studio and had not decided if he would direct the film, saying, "I'd love to direct it, but I just have to see.
 My life is changing".

-A production team was assembled in spring 1995, as Crichton was finishing the second novel, titled The Lost World; simultaneously, Spielberg and Koepp were developing ideas for the screenplay.
-Crichton's novel was published that September, while Spielberg was announced as director for the film adaptation in November.
+A production team was assembled by mid-1995, as Crichton was finishing the second novel, titled The Lost World; simultaneously, Spielberg and Koepp were developing their own ideas for the screenplay.
+Crichton's novel was published that September, and Spielberg was announced as director two months later.
 Spielberg and Crichton agreed to forego upfront fees for a share of the back-end.
 Koepp's deal was said to be the most lucrative for an adaptation at the time, with a fee in the region of $1.5 to $2 million.
-Joe Johnston, who offered to direct the film adaptation, eventually directed the following film, Jurassic Park III (2001).
-The Lost World: Jurassic Park had nearly 1,500 storyboards, which aided in the precise planning needed to shoot scenes involving action, dinosaurs, and special-effects.
+Joe Johnston had offered to direct the film, and eventually helmed the 2001 sequel Jurassic Park III.

+The storyboarding process had begun in June 1995.
+Like with previous Spielberg films, storyboards were heavily utilized early on to help develop sequences as well as the overall plot.
+As the year went on, Spielberg continued to brainstorm ideas and made rough sketches to help illustrate his vision.
+The Lost World: Jurassic Park had nearly 1,500 storyboards, which aided in the precise planning needed to shoot scenes involving action, dinosaurs, and special effects.
+The pre-production process began in January 1996.
+Within three months, the scenes represented in storyboards were numerous enough to create a four-hour film, necessitating the need for cuts.
+The InGen village on Isla Sorna was among elements of the film that underwent many design changes early on.